team3997/FRC-2016/README.md

 # FRC-2016
-Code for our 2016 robot.test
+Code for our 2016 robot.testcomp